artefactory/NLPretext/README.md

 :disappointed_relieved: Need to efficiently extract email adresses from a document?
 Hashtags from tweets?
 Remove accents from a French post?

-CasText got you covered! :rocket:
+NLPretext got you covered! :rocket:

-CasText packages in a unique library all the text preprocessing functions you need to ease your NLP project.
+NLPretext packages in a unique library all the text preprocessing functions you need to ease your NLP project.

 :mag: Quickly explore below our preprocessing pipelines and individual functions referential.